lchavez1/stream_and_lambda_expressions/README.md

-### Hello I am Luis, on this repository you can learn about Stream and Lambda expressions with Java.
+### Hello I am Fer, on this repository you can learn about Stream and Lambda expressions with Java.

  `stream.limit()`  -> ***To Limit the elements***